-Today, we didn't move too far.
-Instead, we explored one region in detail: the Burren, the famous area of exposed limestone shelves that forms the northwestern section of County Clare.
-It is an area that is evidently of prime interest for the travellers interested in geology and botany, but also for those who are fascinated by archaeology and history, as traces of human activity dating from a range of about six thousand years are preserved here.
+On our Exploring Ireland tour one of the regions we explore in detail is the Burren, the famous area of exposed limestone shelves that forms the northwestern section of County Clare.
+It is an area that is evidently of prime interest for travellers interested in geology and botany, but also for those who are fascinated by archaeology and history, as traces of human activity dating from a range of about six thousand years are preserved here.

 Poulnabrone (the name is probably derived from Poll na mBrón, meaning 'the hollow of the quernstones) is one of over a thousand Megalithic tombs found in Ireland.
 Megalithic monuments (the term indicates that they are constructed from large stones) date from the Neolithic era, the period when agriculture, animal husbandry and permanent settlement were first practised - in Ireland that means about 4,000 to 2,500 BC.
 These monuments are part of a wider tradition that also occurs in Britain, northern and western France, northern Spain and Portugal, as well as Scandinavia, i.e. Europe's Atlantic fringe, and some are found further afield.